danielbachhuber/gutenberg-plugin-compatibility-old/README.md

     * [incompatible:broken-features](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues?q=is%3Aopen+is%3Aissue+label%3Aincompatible%3Abroken-features) - Incompatible because features are present in Gutenberg but broken.
     * [incompatible:missing-features](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues?q=is%3Aopen+is%3Aissue+label%3Aincompatible%3Amissing-features) - Incompatible because existing features are missing in Gutenberg.

-The description is free-form documentation of the research.
+The **description logs any and all research performed**.
+Reproducibility is important, yo.